gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ## Display and query data by id with context and static queries

-Similar to EventList, you'll need to create a React component template for an individual Event page.
+Similar to `EventList`, you'll need to create a React component template for an individual `Event` page.

 ### Add a page query